bradyneal/realcause/README.md

 ├── data/		- folder for data generators and real datasets ├── models/		- folder for Pyro/PyTorch models and guides ├── tests/		- folder for test suite
+├── benchmarking.py	- benchmark estimators on data generators
 ├── DataGenModel.py
 	- workhorse class that takes in a dataset, model, guide, etc. and provides useful methods such as training, sampling, ATE calculation, plotting diagnostics, quantitative diagnostics, etc.
 ├── examples.py		- file that includes many examples of how to use the code ├── plotting.py		- diagnostic plotting functions
-└── utils.py		- various utility functions
+├── slides.pdf		- project slides from presentation Brady gave for a class └── utils.py		- various utility functions
 ```